alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 [figure PDF here](https://github.com/SchlossLab/abxD01/tree/master/Figure%204)

-**- for all the significant values for each pair of original + abx rows that are both significant, quantify that significance for each column (abx treatment)... see personal notes for more
+- **for all the significant values for each pair of original + abx rows that are both significant, quantify that significance for each column (abx treatment)... see personal notes for more**
-- same tax groups as figures 2 and 5
+- **same tax groups as figures 2 and 5**
-	- make for classification level family and genus**
+	- **make for classification level family and genus**

 - Add "ns" to the graph where not significant
 	- *12/8/14*